alexsabine/temporalgrammar/crr_16_nats_hypothesis.md

 **Mean:** 15.6 nats (within 2.5% of prediction) **Confidence:** High - prediction lies within 95% CI

+**NOTE: This document searches for deliberate 'curve fitted' and 'hard-coded" ways to derive 16 nats.
+It is a deductive check, not an inductive emergent finding.
+This is a "search with 16 nats in mind", not a true inductive check!**

-This strongly supports the CRR framework's claim that **Ω ≈ 16 nats represents a universal information threshold at which coherence ruptures and regeneration initiates**.
+This supports the CRR framework's claim that **Ω ≈ 16 nats represents a universal information threshold at which coherence ruptures and regeneration initiates**.

 **Epistemic Status:** Well-supported.
 The convergence across 16 independent systems with mean within 0.4 nats of prediction is unlikely by chance (p < 0.01 for such consistency if null hypothesis is random).